Welcome

 Davissons Ltd. has auctions with printed catalogs, as well as E-Auctions.

-Last Druid Coins – Auction II was held in Jan.
-2024.
-See the catalog.
-Included tokens from Great Britain and elsewhere.
+Last Druid Coins – Auction are held regularly and may include tokens from Great Britain and elsewhere.

 Noonans (formerly DNW) conducts frequent auctions including British and world coins, historical medals, tokens, etc.

-Numismatic Auctions L.L.C. (contact Steve Davis) has sales which may include nice selections of Conder tokens, such as one ending in Feb.
-2025.
+Numismatic Auctions L.L.C. (contact Steve Davis) has sales which may include nice selections of Conder tokens.

 For some related websites, including dealers in the US and UK, click on the Links button.